 Congestion is bad for our wallets and our health, but in one sense it is a good problem to have.
 Roads are the arteries of the economy pumping people and goods around the country.
 Congestion is the symptom of a rich and prosperous economy.

 Yet whether I’m presenting our research to industry leaders, sharing insights with transportation professionals, or briefing journalists I get the same question every time: how do we tackle congestion?

 The start is diagnostics: we need good data and insight.
-Policymakers and transportation professionals need to know when and where congestion is worst, and exactly how bad it is in order to priortize investments and to maximize limited budgets.
-INRIX provides world leading transport data and analytics.
-From the annual INRIX Traffic Scorecard that measures the health of our cities’ road networks to our cloud-based performance analytics platform, INRIX Roadway Analytics that provide on-demand tools for monitoring and evaluating roads in near real time, INRIX is part of the solution.
+Policymakers and transportation professionals need to know when and where congestion is worst, and exactly how bad it is in order to prioritize investments and to maximize limited budgets.
+INRIX provides world-leading transport data and analytics.
+From the annual INRIX Traffic Scorecard that measures the health of our cities’ road networks to our cloud-based performance analytics platform, INRIX Roadway Analytics provides on-demand tools for monitoring and evaluating roads in near real-time, INRIX is part of the solution.

 Drivers need insight too.
 Understanding when congestion is most likely to occur and on what routes can help drivers plan accordingly, whether that means setting off early or taking an alternative route.
 Real-time traffic services provided by INRIX allow drivers to adapt to congestion optimizing their route to get them to their destination as quickly as possible.

 Once, each initiative or policy has been implemented we need to close the feedback loop and evaluate.
-Tools available in Europe such as INRIX Roadway Analytics allow users to monitor and evaluate programmes on-demand thanks to our cloud based technology.
+Tools available in Europe such as INRIX Roadway Analytics allow users to monitor and evaluate programs on-demand thanks to our cloud-based technology.
 Instead of commissioning expensive and lengthy studies, users can take control of their own performance monitoring at a click of a button.